Women with Polycystic Ovary Syndrome are often told not to eat bananas. But is this sound advice?

-Let’s delve into the pro’s and con’s!
-Let’s see where this statement comes from, and whether there is any real and valid concerns about those banana eating women out there (like myself!)
+Let’s delve into the pros and cons!
+Let’s see where this statement comes from, and whether there are any real and valid concerns about those banana eating women out there (like myself!)

 Bananas are perhaps the most well-liked fun fruit in the world.
 They are oddly shaped, brightly coloured, and remarkably tasty!
-They are high in fiber and composed of natural sugars which provides important energy for life.
+They are high in fibre and composed of natural sugars which provide important energy for life.
 But, what else?

 Blood Pressure Regulator